-Making A Professional First Impression in Nursing and Midwifery
+Making a Professional First Impression in Healthcare

 So, you may ask, how do you actually make the best first impression?

-Some literature suggests that people make interpretations of your personality based on your facial features (Adams 2012).
+Some literature suggests that people make interpretations of your personality based on your facial features alone (Adams 2012).

-Adams even goes on to suggest that if you are fortunate enough to be categorised as ‘attractive’, then you are likely to be interpreted as being “nice, intelligent, successful and outgoing” (2012).
+Adams even goes on to suggest that if you are fortunate enough to be categorised as ‘attractive’, then you are likely to be interpreted as being ‘nice, intelligent, successful and outgoing’ (2012).

 Facial features as well as facial movements, voice and gestures, lead to interpretations about a person’s age, attractiveness, emotions, and familiarity (Zebrowitz & Montepare 2008).

 First opinions are based on your:

-In modern society, some employers and recruiters look at potential employees’ social media sites/presence when considering who they will hire (Skates 2014).
-Therefore, a first impression could potentially be formed before they have even met you.
+In modern society, some employers and recruiters look at potential employees’ social media profiles when considering who to hire (Skates 2014).
+Therefore, a first impression could potentially be formed before an employer has even met you.

 Madeline Gilkes, CNS, RN, is a Fellow of the Australasian Society of Lifestyle Medicine.
 She focused her master of healthcare leadership research project on health coaching for long-term weight loss in obese adults.
 In recent years, Madeline has found a passion for preventative nursing, transitioning from leadership roles (CNS Gerontology & Education, Clinical Facilitator) in hospital settings to primary healthcare nursing.
 Madeline’s vision is to implement lifestyle medicine to prevent and treat chronic conditions.
 Her brief research proposal for her PhD application involves Lifestyle Medicine for Type 2 Diabetes Mellitus.
 Madeline is working towards Credentialled Diabetes Educator (CDE) status and primarily works in the role of Head of Nursing.
 Madeline’s philosophy focuses on using humanistic management, adult learning theories/evidence and self-efficacy theories and interventions to promote positive learning environments.
 In addition to her Master of Healthcare Leadership, Madeline has a Graduate Certificate in Diabetes Education & Management, Graduate Certificate in Adult & Vocational Education, Graduate Certificate of Aged Care Nursing, and a Bachelor of Nursing.
 See Educator Profile